cheesyminecart/blog-astro-v3/src/content/blog/astro-camp.md

 <figcaption style="text-align:center">Moon photo - by friends!</figcaption>

 _Like what you see?
-Feel free to [subscribe](https://thespacer-blog.netlify.app/subscribe/) to our blog to receive updates whenever we post._
+Feel free to [subscribe](https://thespacer-blog.netlify.app/subscribe/) to my blog to receive updates whenever we post._